isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 **Version 1.4.45**

-* In order to comply with Xcode10, TVSDK has moved from “`libstdc++`” to “`libc++`”, and as a result the minimum supported version is iOS 7.
+To comply with Xcode10, TVSDK has moved from “`libstdc++`” to “`libc++`”, and as a result the minimum supported version is iOS 7.
 Earlier it was iOS 6.

 **Version 1.4.44**

-* No new feature or enhancements in this release.
+No new feature or enhancements in this release.

 **Version 1.4.43**